 Ready to get your Black Friday Marketing plan in place to make more sales during the holiday season?
 Listen in on a Simple Pin Coaching Call as we formulate a strategy for her small business!

-Have you ever wondered what happens inside the Collective, on a coaching call, or a consult call here at Simple Pin?
+Have you ever wondered what happens on a coaching call or consult call here at Simple Pin?

 Our conversation turns into how Susan can create an evergreen strategy that is supported by the sales cycle throughout the year.
 We also talk about how to utilize her story as part of her marketing strategy.

 I’m hoping this chance to listen in on our coaching call will help all of you, whether you sell physical products or digital products, or you create content.
 It’s a great call full of valuable information you can take advantage of this peak selling season to help boost your sales or those of your affiliates.

 Black friday marketing & HOLIDAY SELLING ON PINTEREST